-Plans For Hitler’s Art Museum
+Plans for Hitler’s Art Museum

-The expected completion date for the project was 1950, but of course because of the fall of the Third Reich it was never constructed.
+The expected completion date for the project was 1950, but of course because of the fall of the Third Reich it was never finished.
 The only part of the elaborate plan which was constructed was the Nibelungen Bridge, which is still extant.